 Fazenda Pinhal, is nestled in the rolling hills surrounding the town of Santo Antonio do Amparo.
 A family farm which has been producing coffee since 1864, and is one of the first estates in that area to produce arabica coffee.
 The family house dates to 1824 and was restored to original specifications when they purchased the land.
 Using local and found items they have created a wonderful time capsule, which is also a modern home.
 An example, here are some church doors that date to the original church in the town of Santo Antonio, from the middle 19th century.

-Purchased by father Joao Teixeira in the early 90’s, daily operations and coffee production is now managed by Pedro Teixeira.
+Purchased by father Joao Teixeira in the early ’90s, daily operations and coffee production is now managed by Pedro Teixeira.
 Since Pedro started taking over about 3 years ago, his main focus has been on protecting the farms 6 different natural aquifers.
-These have long been the main source of water for production of coffee and their protection is the key to making Pinhal a sustainable operation.
-On my visit last summer Pedro explained that working with the Rainforest alliance certification people has been a great help to preserving the farms natural beauty.
+These have long been the main source of water for the production of coffee and their protection is the key to making Pinhal a sustainable operation.
+On my visit, last summer Pedro explained that working with the Rainforest Alliance certification people has been a great help to preserving the farm’s natural beauty.

-Pictured above are 3 stages of coffee production from Fazenda Pinhal.
-On the left are the yellow cherries of Yellow Bourbon.
-Freshly picked they are quite sweet, much like a honey or nectar. in the middle are natural dried cherries.
+Pictured here are 3 stages of coffee production from Fazenda Pinhal.
+The yellow cherries of Yellow Bourbon.
+Freshly picked they are quite sweet, much like honey or nectar. in the middle are natural dried cherries.
 These cherries are picked by machine and then the ripest are separated by sifters and sent out to the patios to dry.
 These are called ”full” natural.
-The right picture is of ”pulped natural” parchment in the drying phase.
+The ”pulped natural” parchment in the drying phase.
 After being picked and partially de-pulped, these coffees are left to dry with a small amount of mucilage still on the outside.
 The mucilage is the sweet, sugary guts of the cherry, that surrounds the seeds.
 Coffees are outside drying for 5-8 days.
-Full natural provides an extra layer of sweetness and fermentation, while pulped naturals are a bit cleaner and have more simple well defined structure.
+Full natural provides an extra layer of sweetness and fermentation, while pulped naturals are a bit cleaner and have a more simple well-defined structure.

 Both pulped naturals and naturals are spread to dry in the afternoon sun. constantly turned with rakes to ensure even drying and piled in the afternoons to avoid moisture collection and allow the coffee to dry slowly.